In This Article

 Your umbrella tree needs warm temperatures to thrive and grow tall.
 This species does best in temperatures between the high-60 and high-70 degree range, so choose a warm spot away from drafts or heating and cooling vents to display your plant.

 Types of Umbrella Plants

 If you’re concerned about the eventual height of your umbrella plant outgrowing your space, you may also look for a dwarf umbrella tree, also known as dwarf Schefflera, or by its botanical name, Schefflera arboricola.
 This cute, bushy plant—featuring small, compact leaves consisting of round (rather than pointed) leaflets—requires the same care and conditions as its full-sized relative.
-They grow to only five or six feet tall.
+They grow to only 5 or 6 feet tall.

 In fact, dwarf umbrella plants have become such common houseplants that they may be even more associated with the name "umbrella tree" than the full-sized species.
 Variegated versions with bright green leaves splashed with yellow or cream are also available.

 After pruning your umbrella plant—or if you’re eager to multiply your collection—you can use cuttings to propagate new plants.
 Be sure to propagate during the growing season in spring or early summer.
 Umbrella plants are easy to propagate using a few different methods, including stem cuttings and air layering (best for leggy plants).
 Here's how:

 How to Propagate Umbrella Plants via Stem Cuttings

 Step 1: Gather a small container, clean pair of pruning shears, well-draining soil, plastic bags, rubber bands, and powdered rooting hormone.